 Headed to Bosnia?
 Don’t Forget Travel Insurance

-If you’re planning a trip to Bosnia, make sure to travel with a valid travel insurance policy.
+If you’re planning a trip to Bosnia, we strongly suggest you travel with a valid travel insurance policy.
 If you’ll be spending time in the city or doing any outdoor activities like hiking or swimming, you need to be covered in case of an emergency.
 Travel insurance covers you in case of theft or an accident, which can save your trip if there’s an incident.

 For travel insurance, I use World Nomads.
 I’ve been a happy customer of theirs for almost three years, and I’ve never had an issue when making a claim.
 I’m happy to refer them to anyone I meet.